ausov/docker-ci-awscli/README.md

 EXPERIMENTAL

 Based on latest Alpine Linux.
-Includes Amazon AWS CLI and build tools for uploading to AWS ElasticBeanstalk.
+Includes Amazon AWS CLI and build tools, e.g. for uploading to AWS ElasticBeanstalk.